creativemarket/knife-santoku/README.md

 ## Configuration

-Put something like this in your config/santoku-before.rb or config/santoku-after.rb.
+Put something like this in your ~/.chef/santoku-before.rb or ~/.chef/santoku-after.rb.
 These matchers will make sure that only commands that alter the chef server send off a notification.

 	match /spork/ do
-	  notify :hipchat, "Someone used the spork plugin" end
+	  notify :slack, "Someone used the spork plugin" end

 	match /from file/ do
-	  notify :hipchat
+	  notify :slack
 	end

 	require 'etc'
 	match /cookbook upload (.*)/ do |cookbook|
-	  notify :hipchat, "#{Etc.getlogin} finished uploading #{cookbook}"
+	  notify :slack, "#{Etc.getlogin} finished uploading #{cookbook}"
 	end

 	match /create/ do
-	  notify :hipchat
+	  notify :slack
 	end

+	match /ssh/ do
+	  notify :slack
+	end

 	match /delete/ do
-	  notify :hipchat
+	  notify :slack
 	end

 	match /bootstrap/ do
-	  notify :hipchat
+	  notify :slack
 	end

-Put this in config/santoku-config.yml
+Put this in ~/.ssh/santoku-config.yml

-	hipchat:
-	    token: "your_hipchat_api_token"
-	    room: "developers"
+	slack:
-	    from: "Knife"
+	  username: "Knife"
-	    notify: false
-	    color:  "yellow"
+	  hook: "your slack webhook url"

 After configuring all of that you should start receiving notifications in your hipchat room whenever someone alters something on the server with knife.
 This can easily be adapted to add in notifications to other services.